Tanner253/Blazor-Movies/README.md

 After that i want to proceed to work on a public facing website to get revenue from public views and traffic going to my website
 Wroking through course daily
 the tutorials are so monotone D:
+I really need to give this readme an overhaul and template